rahildoshi97/materforge/paper/paper.md

 and do not easily integrate with general-purpose simulation codes.

 This gap forces the development of ad-hoc solutions, hindering workflow efficiency and the adoption of FAIR data principles [@wilkinson2016fair].
-PyMatLib was created to bridge this gap by providing a unified, open-source framework that leverages symbolic mathematics, automatic regression, and dependency resolution to handle these disparate data sources.
+MaterForge was created to bridge this gap by providing a unified, open-source framework that leverages symbolic mathematics, automatic regression, and dependency resolution to handle these disparate data sources.
-By combining a user-friendly YAML configuration with powerful backend processing, PyMatLib standardizes and simplifies the integration of realistic material behavior into scientific simulations.
+By combining a user-friendly YAML configuration with powerful backend processing, MaterForge standardizes and simplifies the integration of realistic material behavior into scientific simulations.

 # Key Functionality